gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 In the first lines of the snippet above, we are just splitting the string into an array and checking if the user entered a single city or several separated by commas.
 If we have several, then we create a timer that will call the fetchData() method every 5 seconds, which will update the data of the current city.
 Notice that we are also passing the execution context of the React component to the timer, otherwise 'this' wouldn't find the fetchData method.

-In the second part of the snippet, we are creating another timer that will be in charge or clearing the cache every 5 minutes, otherwise we would only get LIVE data once (when we launch the app).
+In the second part of the snippet, we are creating another timer that will be in charge of clearing the cache every 5 minutes, otherwise, we would only get LIVE data once (when we launch the app).

-Congratulations, you arrived to the end of the Javascript part!
+Congratulations, you arrived at the end of the Javascript part!
 Now let's quickly add the CSS and try to run the app.

 ### Step 13.
 Add the SASS styles